What is Stew Smith Fitness? Specific Training for Tactical Professions

 Here is the way I arrange my workouts throughout the year.

 I think of the four seasons as a way to challenge ALL of the fitness elements (speed, agility, endurance (run, swim, ruck), strength / power, muscle stamina, mobility and flexibility) – not all at once but throughout the year.
-You will find you can still be above average in ALL the elements of fitness which is invaluable to successful Tactical Fitness professions.
+You will find you can still be above average in ALL the elements of fitness, which is invaluable to successful Tactical Fitness professionals.

 Spring - Calisthenics and cardio workouts.
 Run / Swim Progression.